EVOLVED-5G/TSN_FrontEnd/README.md

 Where:

-- `identifier`: Identifier of the packets that will be configured.
+- `identifier`: A unique identifier for the configuration.
 - `profile`: Name of the profile to use.
 The values in this profile will be used as default, when not overriden.
 - `overrides`: A dictionary of values that will be overriden from the used profile.
 May be empty.

 If any of these values is missing from the payload, the endpoint reply will detail the missing values.

-In case of success, the TSN AF will create and apply a configuration for the selected `identifier`, by merging the values in the profile and `overrides`.
+In case of success, the TSN FrontEnd will create and apply a configuration for the selected `identifier`, by merging the values in the profile and `overrides`.
 Then, will reply with the following payload (status 200):

 ```